JasperFx/wolverine/docs/guide/durability/marten/event-sourcing.md

         // Publish a cascading command to do whatever it takes
         // to actually ship the order
         // Note that because the context here is enrolled in a Wolverine
-        // outbox, the message is registered but not "released" to
+        // outbox, the message is registered, but not "released" to
         // be sent out until SaveChangesAsync() is called down below await outbox.PublishAsync(new ShipOrder(command.OrderId));
         stream.AppendOne(new OrderReady());